Los Angeles Trailer Company

 Click Here For All Brochures, Advertisements, And Articles.

-Sometime around July of 1916 the Los Angeles Trailer Company incorporated at 500 shares of capital stock valued at $50,000 ($989,073 in 2010 dollars).
-No doubt the fledgling company enjoyed a cash infusion with the buy-in by the Bennett brothers.
+On June 18, 1916 the Los Angeles Trailer Company incorporated at 500 shares of capital stock valued at $50,000 ($1,094,670 in 2015 dollars).
+The original issue took place on November 18, 1916 where 84 shares of common stock were issued.
+An additional 21 shares were issued on December 31, 1916.
 J. Neil Patterson served as the president and general manager while Guy A. Norton served as vice-president and chief engineer.
-It is unclear the role the Bennett brothers took during this year and 1917.
+Charles H. Mason served as general sales manager.
+It is unclear what role the Bennett brothers took during 1916 and early 1917 although it can be assumed they were coming up to speed with business operations.
 The trailers manufactured were 2 and 4 wheel trailers for commercial work that ranged from small 500 lbs to 10 tons in capacity.
-Trailers manufactured by the Los Angeles Trailer Co. were known by the brand name Utility Trailers.
+Trailers manufactured by the Los Angeles Trailer Co. were known by the brand name Utility Trailers and the company already enjoyed a large market share prior to incorporation.
+The substantial capital investment from the Bennett brothers allowed the company to grow with the rapidly expanding trailer industry.

-After World War I broke out in April 1917 J. Neil Patterson enlisted in September of that year at the age of 32.
+After America entered World War I in April 1917 J. Neil Patterson enlisted in September of that year at the age of 32.
 He never returned to an active role in the Los Angeles Trailer Co., although for a time he held the vice-president spot.
 Upon his release from the Army Air Service J. Neil Patterson founded the Patterson Motor Truck Company to manufacture 2, 3 and 5 ton trucks, tractors and trailers.
 The company was also located in Los Angeles.
 E. W. Bennett took over the president and general manager's spot at the Los Angeles Trailer Co.
 The two companies were not connected.
 It is unknown how long Patterson remained affiliated with the Los Angeles Trailer Co. but it is clear the Bennett brothers now ran the show.
-Guy A. Norton continued work with them and applied for trailer patents in 1918.
+Guy A. Norton continued work with them until summer of 1922 when he left to work for Hercules Trailer Manufacturing, a newly incorporated Los Angeles based company.
+C. H. Mason and Guy A. Norton organized the company to manufacturer trailers of advanced design.
+C. H. Mason served as president and manager while Guy A. Norton served as treasurer and lead engineer.

-On May 24, 1921 the Los Angeles Trailer Co. changed the name of the corporation to Utility Trailer Manufacturing Company.
-The company still exist today and will celebrate their 100th anniversary in 2014.
+Under E. W. Bennett's management the company expanded and grew rapidly.
+Significant markets were developed overseas as well.
+On May 24, 1921 the Los Angeles Trailer Co. changed the name of their corporation to Utility Trailer Manufacturing Company.
+The company still exist and celebrated their 100th anniversary in 2014.

 Copyright © 2009 PopupCamperHistory